Frequently Asked Questions

 Do you have any ideas for future projects?

 Currently, we are focusing on expanding our website and creating more videos and interactive content for you through our platforms (Instagram, TikTok and YouTube).
-We have future plans on hosting events, but this is far from being executed.
-We will make sure to update you when the time comes!
+We also have future plans on hosting a science fair through The Science Club; we will make sure to update you when the time comes!

 What challenges did you encounter when building the project?